CraneStation/wasmtime-wasi/docs/WASI-rationale.md

 all.
 But it is a "System Interface" that has much in common with POSIX.

-Leveraging the highly ubiquitous synchronous parts of POSIX has some parallels to how the WebAssembly MVP leveraged the great degree of commonality between general-purpose CPUs.
+Leveraging the highly ubiquitous synchronous parts of POSIX has some parallels to how the WebAssembly MVP leveraged the commonality between general-purpose CPUs.
 All popular general-purpose systems have 8-bit bytes, little-endian byte ordering, and two's complement integers, and this commonality is a large part of why WebAssembly works.
 In a somewhat similar way, most general-purpose computing environments support some flavor of blocking I/O roughly sufficient to implement WASI calls, particularly when it doesn't require fork and friends.

+In the future, when support for reference-types becomes available, we'll likely want to change many interfaces to take advantage of them.
+And UNIX-style filesystem APIs may want to become a library on top of a more general-purpose foundation.
+Maybe we'll want zero-copy I/O, everything-is-a-file, everything-is-a-URL, or any number of other OS features.
+These kinds of things tend to interact, creating an enormous and complex design space, so a future API will need to be designed carefully.

-We're planning to launch a WebAssembly CG subgroup to maintain WASI going forward and produce official documents.
+We're planning to launch a WebAssembly CG subgroup to maintain WASI going forward, and officially document it.
 Once that's in place, this subgroup can also serve as the forum where a successor to WASI can be proposed, evaluated, and standardized.
 Such a successor may wish to go by a new name, as the "SI" connection to POSIX may well be weaker.

-When support for reference-types becomes available, we'll likely want to change many interfaces to take advantage of them.
-And UNIX-style filesystem APIs may want to become a library on top of a more general-purpose foundation.
-Maybe people want zero-copy I/O, everything-is-a-file, everything-is-a-URL, or any number of other OS abstractions.
-These abstractions tend to interact, creating an enormous and complex design space, so a future API will need to be designed carefully.

 And, with WASI's API being defined in terms of wasm exports, if we come up with something better in the future, it's likely that we'll be able to